Harshitkumargit/Object_Detection_and_tracking_using_YOLOv8/README.md

 # Computer_vision_project

-This is a computer vision model while works on ultralytics YOLOv8 to count and track the number of vehicles on the road and track them using specific measures .
+This is a computer vision model which works on ultralytics YOLOv8 to count and track the number of vehicles on the road and track them using specific measures .

 ## To work on this , steps are as follows :
 1.Change the "original_moving_vehicles" file name to "moving_vehicles"